 SEMPATAP THERMAL SOLID WALL INSULATION

-SEMPATAP THERMAL SOLID WALL INSULATION is 10mm thick, specifically developed as solid wall insulation and has been in use in the UK and Europe for over 20 years successfully installed in 1,000’s of flats and houses by Local Authorities, Housing Associations, private Landlords and homeowners.
+SEMPATAP THERMAL SOLID WALL INSULATION is 10mm thick and has been specifically developed as insulating lining paper for solid wall insulation, it has been in use in the UK and Europe for over 20 years successfully installed in 1,000’s of flats and houses by Local Authorities, Housing Associations, private Landlords and homeowners.
 It is a remarkable thermal insulation which, when applied inside the property on the external walls, substantially reduces heat loss making rooms immediately feel warmer.
 It is often referred to as “magic wallpaper”, “insulated wallpaper” or ‘flexible insulating lining’.

 SEMPATAP THERMAL is as simple as wallpaper to apply with hardly any mess and can be decorated with virtually any finish – emulsion, wallpaper – it can even be tiled.
 SEMPATAP THERMAL can be redecorated with no problem and has a life expectancy of 30 years.
 It can be easily applied on a DIY basis and there is an application DVD available for all homeowners living in hard to heat homes wishing to undertake DIY insulation.